SimonScholz/simonscholz.github.io/content/tutorials/newman/newman-postman.md

 ---
 path: '/tutorials/newman-postman'
-date: '2022-09-16'
+date: '2023-02-18'
-title: 'Running Postman collection tests automatically using GitHub Actions with Newman CLI'
+title: 'Automatic smoke testing using GitHub Actions and the Newman CLI'
 description: 'Postman is a powerful tool to test rest apis manually.
 With Newman the CLI tool of postman this process of calling the rest api can be automated.
 To run such a job GitHub Actions can be utilized.'
 author: 'Simon Scholz'
 tags: